OrchardCMS/OrchardCore/src/docs/guides/run-code-on-startup/index.md

 ## Adding our service to the module ##

-Add a "Services" folder inside the MyModule.OrchardCore folder.
+Add a "Services" folder inside the "MyModule.OrchardCore" folder.
 Add a file "MyStartupTaskService.cs" to that folder, with the following content:

 ```csharp